How the Trump Dossier and the Syrian Crisis caused Russiagate

 However the chronology of events provides a partial answer to this riddle.
 Over and above the fury of Hillary Clinton and the Democrats at losing an election they were sure they would win, there is the further factor of the huge anger within the US political leadership and intelligence community and within the Obama administration at the humiliation (as they saw it) that the US suffered in Syria because of Russia.

-That made them determined to strike back at Russia in whatever way they could, which led them to seize on the fantastic allegations of Russian meddling in the Presidential election in the Trump Dossier in order to justify it.
+That made them determined to strike back at Russia in whatever way they could, which led them to seize on the fantastic allegations of Russian meddling in the Presidential election in the Trump Dossier in order to justify doing so.

 In the event, as the Washington Post article admits, they have inflicted minimal hurt on Russia itself.
 Instead they have provoked a massive political crisis in the US.